16 Sexual Health

 The first stage is characterized by a painless ulcer or sore in the mouth or genital area known as a chancre.

-Secondary syphilis is associated with a skin rash found nearly anywhere on the body that typically does not itch.
+Secondary syphilis is associated with a skin rash that typically does not itch and can be found nearly anywhere on the body.
 This rash is often found on the palms of the hands and the soles of the feet.
 Other associated signs and symptoms can include fever, headache, weight loss, enlarged lymph nodes, fatigue, and hair loss.

 Symptoms of the third stage (tertiary syphilis) develop in some people many years after the infection.
 Tertiary syphilis can cause damage to many different organs.